Edward Alderson (judge): Early life

 Born in Great Yarmouth, Alderson was the eldest son of Robert (died 1833), a barrister and recorder, and Elizabeth née Hurry who died in 1791.
 Alderson suffered an unstable childhood, variously living with relatives, unhappily attending Charterhouse School but, more positively, being tutored by Edward Maltby.
-He was an able student of mathematics and classics at Gonville and Caius College, Cambridge, about to take exams he heard of the sad death of his sister Isabella.
+He was an able student of mathematics and classics at Gonville and Caius College, Cambridge, about to take exams he heard of the death of his sister Isabella.
 A year later in 1809 he graduated as senior wrangler, First Smith's prize, was First Medallist, and Chancellor's Gold Medallist.
 During free time he became an ardent debater and avid reader; winning Middle Bachelors, and the Latin Prize for Comparison of Ancient Dialogues with Modern.
 In his finals year he also won the Members Prize, and Senior Bachelors Prize.
 He was consequently elected fellow.

 A pupil of Joseph Chitty, Alderson was called to the bar in 1811 at the Inner Temple and began work on the northern circuit where he established a substantial practice.
 He joined with Richard Barnewall as a law reporter from 1817 to 1822.
 On 26 October 1823 he married Georgina Drewe (died 1871) and the couple had many children.

 An early indication of his abilities came in 1825 when he was instructed by opponents of the proposed Liverpool and Manchester Railway, principally the directors of the Bridgewater and Leeds and Liverpool Canals, as their counsel in the committee stage of the private bill needed to establish the railway.
 Alderson was to cross-examine George Stephenson on his designs for the railway and the surveys on which they were based.
 Alderson proved an able advocate and Stephenson a poor witness.
 Stephenson later confessed, "I was not long in the witness box before I began to wish for a hole to creep out at."
 Largely owing to Alderson's devastating closing speech, the bill was lost, the railway was delayed for several years and Stephenson's early reputation badly damaged.